Rogue River Rafting

 Permits: Required, lottery from May 15th to October 15.
 Cancellations can be picked up day of at Smulin or through the call-in process.
 Outside the lottery season is a self-registration permit is obtained at Smulin BLM.

-Four day trips are most popular however the river can be run in 2, 5, or up to a maximum of 7 days.
-Federal agencies permit 120 people per day to float the river on private trips between May 15th – October 15th.
-The lottery for Rogue River rafting permits is fairly competitive.
+Most groups spend four days rafting the river however it can be run in 2, 3, 5, or up to a maximum of 7 days.
+The Bureau of Land Management and Forest Service permit 120 people per day to float the multi-day stretch of the river on private trips between May 15th – October 15th.
+The lottery run by the federal agencies for Rogue River rafting permits is fairly competitive.
 It is much easier to get on the river by taking a commercial Rogue Rafting Trip.

 Rogue River Highlights